 Number of Emails Opened / Number of Delivered Emails ×100 = Email Open Rate

-Though these metrics can be helpful, it’s important to stay updated on current industry recommendations, which advise senders to also look at other data points to measure subscriber engagement — especially as mailbox providers, such as Apple Mail, change their policies.
+Though these metrics can be helpful, it’s important to stay updated on current industry recommendations, which advise senders to also look at other data points to measure subscriber engagement—especially since mailbox providers, such as Apple Mail, changed their policies.

-Discover how Everest can help your email marketing campaigns succeed.
+Discover how Validity can help your email marketing campaigns succeed.

 What is the industry average email open rate?